Snowflake

 To set up a Snowflake connection you need to be a Dataiku Cloud Space Admin.
 You can set up the connection with global credentials (default option) or with per-user credentials.

-• In your launchpad, select “Add Feature”, then “Snowflake” (either read-only or read-write)
+• In your launchpad, select “Add a Connection”, then “Snowflake”

 • Fill the settings